mis16121/Michael-Sisson-s-Portfolio/_posts/2026-10-01-CMC-Hypersurfaces-Research.md

 - Worked on coordinate transformation of ODE systems and the associated solution algorithm

 - Utilized Mathematica extensively
-    - to deploy numerical methods to evaluate systems of ODEs.
+    - deploying numerical methods to evaluate systems of ODEs.
-    - to produce, aggregate, and visually organzing large sets of data.
+    - producing, aggregate, and visually organzing large sets of data.
     - work with algorithms to reduce error

+# Mathematical Skill Development

+Through this research my mathematical toolkit has expanded and I have been introduced to many concepts relevant to problems in physics such as:

+- Perturbation theory and desingularization methods
+- Calculus of variations
+- Various theorems from topology